 Today’s focus for the Organize Back To School Challenge is bathrooms, specifically the kids’ bathrooms.
 By creating organizational systems to keep the bathroom organized, you will increase productivity in the mornings, making your morning routines run smoothly!

 Back when we got the kids’ bedrooms organized for back to school, I shared some of my free printables to help with morning routines!
 Print them off to help make the morning run smoothly:

-Now it’s time to organizing the bathroom for kids for the Organize Back To School Challenge.
-I’m sharing an update on my kids bathroom, along with tips to organize your kids bathrooms!
+In this post, I’m sharing an update on my kids’ bathroom, along with tips to organize your kids’ bathrooms!

 Under the sink cabinets can be challenging to organize.
 You never want to store things so far in the back because they will probably get lost behind something, and, since it’s dark in the cabinets, you might not remember it’s there.
-I suggest keeping some sort of bin to hold your under the sink items.
-My favorites include Elfa glider, Expandable Undersink Organizer, Stacking Mesh Kitchen Bins, and Plastic Totes.
-All of these can be incredibly helpful for keeping the kids things organized for under the sink.
+I suggest keeping some sort of bin to hold your under-the-sink items.
+It can be incredibly helpful for keeping the kids’ things organized under the bathroom sink.
 Just think about how your kids use the space and plan accordingly.

 Make sure you only keep the things you actually use in the bathroom.
 Everything else is probably junk or belongs somewhere else.
 Continuously get rid of things that are old, expired, or belong in a different location!